RossoMaguire/bike24-challenge/RossoMaguireCodingChallenge/README.md

 - Following Atomic Design principles

-- Product type added and response types as Product[], fetched produts in ProductSelect component
+- Product type added and response types as Product[], fetched products in ProductSelect component

 - Input is ReadOnly